oconnellryan/oconnellryan.github.io/ufc_ppv.md

  - Higher quality fighters across the entire card was correlated with an increased sales.
  - Each finish on a main event fighter's record was found to increase PPV Buy Rate by about 7,000
  - Title fight wins & losses were also found to be impactful:
-   - Title fight wins for any fighter on the card lead to a higher Buy Rate on average
+   - Title fight wins for any fighter on the card lead to a higher Buy Rate on average.
    - Title fight losses were particularly hurtful to main event fighters: Each one reduces predicted draw power by about 25,000 buys.
 &nbsp;<br>